The President's Title VI Nondiscrimination Statement:

 Title VI, 42 U.S.C. § 2000d et seq., was enacted as part of the landmark Civil Rights Act of 1964.
 It prohibits discrimination on the basis of race, color, and national origin in programs and activities receiving federal financial assistance.
+Federal law also prohibits discrimination on the basis of sex, age, and disability.
 As President John F. Kennedy said in 1963:

 “Simple justice requires that public funds, to which all taxpayers of all races [colors, and national origins] contribute, not be spent in any fashion which encourages, entrenches, subsidizes or results in racial [color or national origin] discrimination.”

 Discrimination can be defined as “making a difference in treatment or to favor on a basis other than individual merit.”
-The role of the Office of Institutional Equity is to create awareness through training and other communication methods, investigate complaints and ensure compliance across campus.
+The role of the Office for Inclusion and Equity is to create awareness through training and other communication methods, investigate complaints, and ensure compliance across campus.

 Your Rights Under Title VI of the Civil Rights Act of 1964

-"No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the-benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."
+"No person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."

 What is Title VI?